Lifeline: Overcoming the digital divide and opening doors to opportunity

 Lifeline is available to eligible low-income consumers in every state, commonwealth, territory, and on Tribal lands.
 The Lifeline program is administered by the Universal Service Administrative Company (USAC).
 USAC is responsible for helping consumers apply for the program, understand eligibility requirements, and keep their benefit current through an annual recertification process.
 USAC's website provides additional information regarding the program, including program requirements.

 To participate in the Lifeline program, consumers must either have an income that is at or below 135% of the Federal Poverty Guidelines or participate in certain federal assistance programs, such as the Supplemental Nutrition Assistance Program (SNAP), Medicaid, Federal Public Housing Assistance, Supplemental Security Income, the Veterans and Survivors Pension Benefit, or certain Tribal Programs.
-You can see if you are eligible by reviewing the information available at lifelinesupport.org (click "Do I Qualify?").
+You can see if you are eligible by reviewing the information available at lifelinesupport.org.

 National Verifier for Lifeline Eligibility

-To apply for Lifeline, a consumer must generally use the National Verifier application system.
+To apply for Lifeline, a consumer must generally use the National Verifier application system, which they can access through USAC or a phone or internet company participating in Lifeline.
 The National Verifier is a centralized system established by the FCC and operated by USAC that verifies Lifeline applicants' eligibility and recertifies subscriber eligibility annually.
 Consumers who would like assistance from a service provider when applying can use the "Companies Near Me" tool to locate a Lifeline program service provider in their area.

 Please note that consumers in California (except broadband-only consumers), Texas, and Oregon will continue to apply for the federal Lifeline benefit through the state's existing application process as they do today.
 For broadband-only consumers in California, consumers will need to apply through the National Verifier application system and the National Verifier will check the consumer's eligibility.
 For specific directions on how to apply for Lifeline in all three states, visit the National Verifier and select the relevant state from the drop-down menu and press "Get Started."